Physician Assistant Studies (MHS)

 Advanced Placement, Deceleration, Dismissal

 The program does not offer advanced placement or deceleration.
-Transfer credits, or credit for experiential learning cannot be substituted for any course in the program, and no transfer credit is accepted from other PA programs.
-In addition, any grade of D or lower will result in academic dismissal from the program, and withdrawal from any course will automatically result in dismissal from the program.
+Transfer credits or credit for experiential learning cannot be substituted for any course in the program, and no transfer credit is accepted from other PA programs.
+In addition, any grade below a C will result in academic dismissal from the program, and withdrawal from any course will automatically result in dismissal from the program.

-Program policies strictly prohibit the program and all its academic and clinical affiliates and preceptors from employing any PA students, or utilizing them in lieu of administrative office, or clinical staff, while attending the program.
+Program policies strictly prohibit the program, its academic and clinical affiliates and preceptors from employing any PA students, or utilizing them in lieu of administrative office or clinical staff while attending the program.
 PA students are also strongly discouraged from accepting any other employment while attending the program.
 Employment while in the program has the potential to negatively impact the student's rigorous PA training curriculum.